LakshmiPratti/LXC-container/README.md

 Should do the trick.

 ## Running it

+To run your own, you should start by copying the example configuration file "lxd-demo.yaml.example" to "lxd-demo.yaml", then update its content according to your environment.

 You will either need a container to copy for every request or a container image to use, set that up and set the appropriate